estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

 :::info Beta
 UI controls for this workflow will be added to the Flow web app soon.
-For now, you must edit the materialization config manually, either in the web app or using the CLI.
+For now, you must edit the materialization specification manually, either in the web app or using the CLI.
 :::

 To avoid exceeding your BigQuery tables' daily operation limits as discussed in [Performance considerations](#performance-considerations), complete the following steps when configuring your materialization:

-1. Using the [Flow web application](../../../guides/create-dataflow.md#create-a-materialization) or the flowctl CLI, create a draft materialization.
-Don't publish it yet.
+1. Using the [Flow web application](../../../guides/create-dataflow.md#create-a-materialization) or the [flowctl CLI](../../../concepts/flowctl.md#working-with-drafts), create a draft materialization as you normally would.
+   1. If using the web app, input the required values and click **Discover Endpoint**.
+   2. If using the flowctl, create your materialization specification manually.

-2. Add the [`shards` configuration](../../Configuring-task-shards.md) to the materialization at the same indentation level as `endpoint` and `resource`.
+2. Add the [`shards` configuration](../../Configuring-task-shards.md) to the materialization specification at the same indentation level as `endpoint` and `bindings`.
 Set the `minTxnDuration` property to at least `1m` (we recommend `2m`).
-In the web app, you do this in the catalog editor.
+In the web app, you do this in the Catalog Editor.

    ```yaml
    shards: